mvanbrab/water-level/README.md

 This project actually has a predecessor.
 Enjoy reading about it in this [bit of history](doc/history.md).

-Please note: before enthusiastically starting to rebuild this project, check below to see if there are any [current issues](#current-issues).
+***Please note: if you plan to copy this project, please beware that there can be an issue with condensation on the sensor, if the location where you put the sensor is not well ventilated.
-Currently there is a blocking issue, so the advise is to wait!
+I'm currently working on this.
+You can find all about it in the [current issues](#current-issues)***.

 # The transmitter
 The first piece of hardware is a transmitter.